Online buyers beware

 • Change all affected passwords.
 Changing your passwords as soon as you suspect identity theft is a great way to help limit damage that can be done.

 • If you see something, say something.
 Report the theft to the police and the Federal Trade Commission.
-They can verify you have been a victim of identity theft/fraud.
+They can verify that you have been a victim of identity theft or fraud.
 Copies of these reports will go a long way with creditors when reversing fraudulent charges.

 Sources: Cybercrime Magazine; Better Business Bureau; AARP